nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Command Line

-> The interface that the user interacts FoodREM with.
+> The interface that the user interacts FoodRem with.
 It is represented as the box where the user types in commands into.

 ### E